Petrol stations accused of pocketing fuel duty cut

 It said on Monday retailers had passed on the fuel duty cut to customers, but had charged more than they should.

-"The thing that annoys me from a Treasury point of view is that the Chancellor cut fuel duty by 5p to help families with their cost of living and yet it doesn't seem to have been passed on.
+"The thing that annoys me from a Treasury point of view is that the chancellor cut fuel duty by 5p to help families with their cost of living and yet it doesn't seem to have been passed on," Ms Baldwin told the BBC's Today programme.

-"The CMA highlights that it actually 6p per litre extra that the retailers are pocketing in margin so basically that whole £2.4bn cost to the Exchequer has gone straight to the bottom line of the petrol retailers," Ms Baldwin told the Today programme.
+"The CMA highlights that it is actually 6p per litre extra that the retailers are pocketing in margin so basically that whole £2.4bn cost to the Exchequer has gone straight to the bottom line of the petrol retailers."

 The competition watchdog has been investigating the UK fuel market following concerns that falling wholesale prices are not being passed on to consumers.